wvanderp/iwf/README.md

 npm i --save iwf
 ```

-you can easily request an item from wikidata and list all the labels.
+You can easily request an item from wikidata and list all the labels.

 ```typescript
 import {requestItem} from 'iwf';